Information about what to expect as an inventor working with OTL can be found in:

 Different inventions require different licensing strategies.
 For example, a basic new scientific tool that is likely to be widely used is typically licensed on a non-exclusive basis.
 In contrast, an invention which requires significant investment of resources by a company is typically licensed on an exclusive basis.
 The exclusive license provides the licensee with an incentive to undertake the risky capital investments and commit the resources required for product development.

 4. Patent Application.
-OTL does not file patent applications for all invention disclosures it receives.
+OTL does not file patent applications for all invention disclosures it receives (The Patent Approach of Stanford's OTL).
 The associate assigned to the invention must consider the chances that a technology can be successfully patented or licensed before investing in the cost of obtaining patent protection (approximately $30,000 – $45,000 in the U.S. alone).
 For example, a prior publication or insufficient data may make an invention difficult to patent; a small potential market or high potential development costs may make an invention difficult to license.
 If a patent is warranted after taking this into account, the OTL associate may consult with the inventors to select a patent attorney or agent.

 The inventor’s expertise is crucial during patent filing and prosecution.
 The patent attorney will be familiar with the field of the invention, but he/she is unlikely to be an expert at the level of detail that makes the invention novel, useful, and non-obvious.
 You, the inventor, by providing feedback, will make an important difference and are indispensable for obtaining meaningful patent protection.